 Assessment.
 The formal or informal process of collecting evidence about student progress, analyzing and evaluating progress, communicating about progress, and adjusting teaching practices based on reflection on a teacher's practice.
-There are multiple forms of assessment, including achievement or other standardized tests, exercises or assignments that enable teachers to measure student progress, and student work, and assessments may include feedback from parents or other family members.
-For additional information, see "Assessment" on the California Department of Education website.
+There are multiple forms of assessment, including achievement or other standardized tests, exercises or assignments that enable teachers to measure student progress, and student work, and assessments may include feedback from parents/guardians or other family members.
+For additional information, see the California Department of Education website.

 Asset.
 An asset-based approach focuses on strengths.
 It views diversity in thought, culture, and traits as a positive asset.
-Teachers and students alike are valued for what they bring to the classroom rather than being characterized by what they may need to work on or lack, and therefore are considered assets.
-Student assets include diversity in thinking (e.g., critical, creative, inductive, deductive, holistic, detail focused), culture (e.g., ethnic, racial, gender-identity), traits (e.g., temperament, introversion/extroversion, social and emotional strengths, creativity, leadership/collaboration ability), and intelligences (e.g., musical-rhythmic, visual-spatial, verbal-linguistic, logical mathematical, bodily-kinesthetic), as well as unique experiences or skills (e.g., travel, outside projects, relevant talents/skills).
+Students are valued for what they bring to the classroom rather than characterized by what they may need to work on or lack.
+Therefore, what they bring to the classroom is considered an asset.
+Student assets include diversity in thinking (e.g., critical, creative, inductive, deductive, holistic, detail focused), culture (e.g., ethnic, racial, gender-identity), traits (e.g., temperament, introversion/extroversion, social and emotional strengths, creativity, leadership/collaboration ability), and intelligences (e.g., musical-rhythmic, visual-spatial, verbal-linguistic, logical mathematical, bodily-kinesthetic), as well as unique experiences or skills (e.g., travel, outside projects, relevant talents/skills, student club affiliations).